thomas550i/cordova-plugin-doze-Optimize/README.md

 ### Important notes

 Battery Optimization will work only Android 6.0 and higher. if you using this plugin below 6.0 you will get "BATTERY_OPTIMIZATIONS Not available" as a result.

+# Contributors are welcome! send Request to thomas550i@gmail.com